wild

 After we write we read our work aloud.
 We don’t critique, we just listen.
 We do this several times within the session.
 This technique, while very therapeutic, is also a wonderful way to jumpstart any good writing project because it helps you get to the chewy nougat of what you are trying to say.
 We keep the groups small, no more than 8 writers.
 It’s intimate and powerful.

-In addition to the classes I teach, and for the second year in a row, we are bringing on four very fine Wild Writing teachers for this class series, women who I had the pleasure to train in the last few years, and who I have every confidence in.
+For the third year in a row, we are bringing on several very fine Wild Writing teachers for this class series, women who I had the pleasure to train in the last few years, and who I have every confidence in.

-If you’ve been curious about what it would be like to be in a small, devoted group of Wild Writers who not only write together every week, but who read their work aloud to one another, please consider joining a class beginning in April 2023.
-These women are beautiful writers who have been studying with me for a number of years, people I trust and love writing with.
+If you’ve been curious about what it would be like to be in a small, devoted group of Wild Writers who not only write together every week, but who read their work aloud to one another, please consider joining one of our summer classes that begin on July 22nd.
+These teachers are beautiful writers who have been studying with me for a number of years, people I trust and love writing with.

 Please contact us if you have questions!